Universal torsors and values of quadratic polynomials represented by norms: Universal torsors

-In case that $k$ is a number field, the following result links the existence of universal torsors as in Proposition~\ref{prop:torsor} to the absence of Brauer--Manin obstructions on $X$.
+In case that $k$ is a number field, we can link the existence of universal torsors as in Proposition~\ref{prop:torsor} to the absence of Brauer--Manin obstructions on $X$.
+We have the following general statement, suggested to us by the referee:

-This can also be deduced from general results (\cite[Proposition~6.1.4]{MR1845760} and \cite[Proposition~1.1]{MR1744112}).
-However, our more elementary proof easily generalizes to the setting of Remark~\ref{rem:reducible}, where these general results do not apply.

-\begin{lemma} Let $P(t)$ be an irreducible polynomial over a number field $k$.
-Let $K/k$ be an extension of finite degree $n$.
-Let $X \subset \AA^{n+1}_k$ be the variety defined by~(\ref{eq:variety}).
-A universal torsor over $X$ exists if there is no Brauer--Manin obstruction to the Hasse principle on a smooth proper model of $X$. \end{lemma}
+\begin{lemma} Let $X$ be a smooth, geometrically integral variety over a number field $k$ such that $\kbar[X]^\times = \kbar^\times$.
+Assume that $\Pic(\Xbar)$ is a finitely generated abelian group.
+If there is no Brauer--Manin obstruction to the Hasse principle on a smooth proper model of $X$, then universal torsors over $X$ exist. \end{lemma}